-Background: Providing palliative care is increasing by increase in the number of people with life-threatening diseases and determined the benefits of these services in the community.
+Background: Providing palliative care (PC) is increasing by the increase in the number of people with life-threatening diseases and determined the benefits of these services in the community.
 Access to palliative care is a patient’s rights and ethical responsibility.
 Thus it is necessary to integrate into all level of the health system, including the primary health care.
 This study was conducted to assess the requirements for the integration of PC into the primary health care.

 Method: It was a document analysis, carried out through conventional content analysis and 10 national documents on PC, released by governmental organizations from 2010.
 The 4-step Scott method was used for the data validity and the coding process was done utilizing MAXQDA 10 software.